Lambda123Design/Machine-Learning-Model-Skills/README.md

 ##### Very Important: Decision Tree doesn't require any kind of Standardization or Normalization.
 We can directly apply the Algorithm

+#### Always check for y.value_counts if it is an Imbalanced Dataset; Ensemble Models such as Random Forest, XGBoost,etc.. perform well in Imbalanced Datasets

 ****Supervised Learning:****
 **Linear Regression:**
 1. **Polynomial Regression** - degree, include_bias (from sklearn.preprocessing import PolynomialFeatures) (from sklearn.pipeline import Pipeline)